Remote Desktop “An internal error has occurred” problem

 Option 2: You could also input a security code of your home PC to achieve remote assistance directly.
 You can either input a permanent security code or a temporary security code.

 Compared with RDP, AnyViewer is more stable.
 It can connect remotely without an IP address.
-It can be applied to multiple windows system versions.
-There is no limit on the number of remote devices connected.
-It requires no account, you’ll never encounter problems like RDP user account did not work.
+It can be applied to multiple Windows system versions.
+If you're tired of RDP problems like the RDP user account did not work, try it.